wnmurphy/wnmurphy.github.io/_posts/2026-04-08-llms-cant-do-humor.md

 tags: ['llm', 'humor']
 ---

-One thing that fascinates me about llms is that they seem to be incapable of producing anything funny, or at least intentionally funny.
+One thing that fascinates me about LLMs is that they seem to be incapable of producing anything funny, or at least intentionally funny.

 I suspect that this is due to the nature of what an LLM is: a probabilistic word-chunk predicting machine, where the probability of each subsequent chunk is considered in the context of the preceding text.